 The Kyrgyz railway network consists of two lines, built to Russian standard gauge (1520mm) during the Soviet era.
-The more northerly of these lines enters the country from Kazakhstan and runs via Bishkek to Balykchy on the shores of Lake Issyk-Kul, a distance of about 250km.
+The more northerly of these lines enters the country from Kazakhstan and runs via Bishkek to Balykchy on the shores of the Issyk-Kul (Warm Lake), a distance of about 250km.
 The much shorter southern line enters from Uzbekistan and serves the city of Osh, with branches to Jalal-Abad and Kyzyl-Kiya.
-It is believed that the southern line is currently out of use following border closures in 2010.

 Local passenger train services operate from Bishkek to Kar-Balta and Tokmok.
 International services operate from Bishkek to various destinations in Kazakhstan and Russia.
 A summer only service operates through the spectacular mountain scenery between Bishkek and Balykchy; one weekly service during the season connects Balychky with Toshkent in Uzbekistan.
 No passenger services operate on the southern line.